Tankless Water Heater Maintenance: Flushing, Descaling & Care Guide

 Brand-Specific Maintenance Procedures

-While the basic maintenance process remains similar, major manufacturers have specific requirements and recommendations.
-Following brand-specific procedures ensures optimal performance and warranty compliance.
+While the basic process is similar across brands, major manufacturers have specific requirements that affect warranty compliance.

 • Use Navien-approved descaling solution or food-grade vinegar